 As Commissioner of the Virginia Department of Motor Vehicles, Richard D. Holcomb manages a state agency with a budget of approximately $234 million and a statewide workforce of more than 2,000 employees.
 Holcomb oversees the collection of approximately $2.3 billion in annual revenue, which funds a significant portion of the state's new roads and highway construction and maintenance.
 In addition, he is the Governor's Highway Safety Representative and serves on the Washington Metropolitan Area Transit Commission.
-He is chairman of the Virginia Motor Vehicle Dealer Board and vice chair of the American Association of Motor Vehicle Administrators International Board of Directors.
+He is chairman of the Virginia Motor Vehicle Dealer Board and chairman of the American Association of Motor Vehicle Administrators International Board of Directors.

 This is Holcomb's second stint as the leader of the state agency that serves more than eight million customers each year and provides an impressive selection of service options to the citizens of the Commonwealth.
 Governor Terence R. McAuliffe is the fourth governor to entrust Holcomb with the top post at DMV.
 Prior to his 2010 appointment by Governor Robert F. McDonnell, Holcomb was named DMV Commissioner in 1994 by Governor George F. Allen and reappointed by Governor James S. Gilmore in 1998.

 During Holcomb's initial seven-year tenure at DMV, this proven change agent revolutionized the agency to provide the ultimate in customer service, surpassing public and private sector service organizations.
 Under his leadership, Virginia became the first state in the world to offer secure online driver's license renewals.